 - Resting, icing and elevating the knee

-- Taking oral medications that relieve pain and inflammation, such as aspirin and ibuprofen, to ease pain and swelling
+- Taking oral medications that relieve pain and inflammation, such as aspirin and ibuprofen

-Once the pain and swelling subside, you will begin rehabilitation, which will include exercises to restore strength and normal range of motion to your knee.
-If your knee feels sore while you are doing these exercises, you should proceed slowly to prevent further irritation and consult your physical therapist.
+Once the pain and swelling subside, you'll begin a physical therapy program, which will include exercises to restore strength and normal range of motion.
+If your knee feels sore while doing these exercises, proceed slowly to prevent further irritation and consult your physical therapist.

-Once the MCL has healed fully, you should have a minimum of long-term effects, providing there was no other damage to the knee.
+Once the MCL has fully healed, you should have minimal long-term effects, provided your knee suffered no other damage.

-- A minor, or grade 1, MCL tear can take from a few days to a week and a half to heal sufficiently for you to return to normal activities, including sports.
+- A grade 1 (minor) MCL tear can take from a few days to a week and a half to heal enough for a return to normal activities, including sports.

 - A grade 2 tear can take from two to four weeks to heal.

-- A grade 3 tear usually takes from four to eight weeks to heal, unless it is associated with damage to the ACL, in which case the recovery time may be longer.
+- A grade 3 tear usually takes four to eight weeks to heal, unless the ACL is also damaged, in which case recovery may take longer.